teintinu/mdfs/README.md

 )
 ```

 This code will create (bdd style) tests that invoke transform_callback function for each file.
+The special file name `throw` can be used for transformation failures.
 See `test/sample.js` for a ES6 to ES5 transpile with using Babel.